AZDOPS/AZDOPS/Docs/Help/New-ADOPSElasticPool.md

 }
 "@
 ```
+To find your serviceEndpointScope, use Get-ADOPSProject as the scope is the project where the Service connection is bound.
 Create a Azure DevOps Elastic pool that Auto provisions in project and Authorizes the pool to be consumed by all pipelines.
 It also attaches to a Virtual Machine Scale Set using the azureId.
 Full description of the request body can be found at: https://docs.microsoft.com/en-us/rest/api/azure/devops/distributedtask/elasticpools/create?view=azure-devops-rest-7.1